int-prob/int-prob-code/conference2020/index.md

 # Integrable Probability New York 2020 (IntProb New York)

-## ❗❗❗The event has been CANCELED due to COVID-19.
+## ‼️ The event has been CANCELED due to COVID-19.
 If postponed to a later date, relevant information will be posted

 ---